chengongpp/go-optimization-guide/docs/01-common-patterns/immutable-data.md

 ## Scaling Immutable Routing Tables

-As your system grows, the routing table might contain hundreds or even thousands of rules.
-Rebuilding and copying the entire structure every minor change might no longer be practical.
+As systems grow, routing tables can expand to hundreds or even thousands of entries.
+While immutability brings clear benefits—safe concurrent access, predictable behavior—it becomes costly if every update means copying the entire structure.
+At some point, rebuilding the whole table for each minor change doesn’t scale.

-Let’s consider a few ways to evolve this design while keeping the benefits of immutability.
+To keep immutability without paying for full reconstruction on every update, the design needs to evolve.
+There are several ways to do this—each preserving the core benefits while reducing overhead.

 ### Scenario 1: Segmented Routing
 Imagine a multi-tenant system where each customer has their own set of routing rules.
 Instead of one giant slice of routes, you can split them into a map: